rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ## Notification Envelope {#FullNotificationExample}

 All notifications in the event stream MUST be encoded using {{I-D.draft-ietf-netconf-notif-envelope}} to wrap the notification message, and MUST include the *event-time*, *hostname*, and *sequence-number* leafs in all messages.
+The *publisher-id* MAY be excluded in it matches the default value (0), otherwise it MUST be included.

 The following example illustrates a fully encoded *update* notification that includes the notification envelope and additional meta-data fields.
 The *update* notification, i.e., as defined via the *notification* statement in the yang-push-lite YANG module, is carried in the *contents* anydata data node.

+The *event-time* field is used to correlate separate *update* messages that collectively represent individual parts of the same update (e.g., where the source data is being obtained from multiple producers).

 ~~~~ json
 {::include examples/full-notification.json.txt}